MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Manager.md

     And
 ```

-#### Generate a report showing all tasks assigned to a particular worker
+#### STORY: Generate a report showing all tasks assigned to a particular worker

 ```Gherkin
 Scenario: View Worker Activity Report